1993 US Open – Men's doubles

 The men's doubles tournament at the 1993 US Open was held from August 30 to September 12, 1993, on the outdoor hard courts at the USTA National Tennis Center in New York City, United States.
 Ken Flach and Rick Leach won the title, defeating Karel Nováček and Martin Damm in the final.

+This was the first US Open edition to play best-of-three sets matches in all rounds.
+Until 1992 from the quarterfinals onwards men's doubles were played best-of-five sets.